-Elementary occupations are those who perform simple routine tasks and nonsystematic tasks which mainly require the use of handheld tools or with the assistance of simple machines, and in some cases considerable physical effort Example of occupations in this category are general workers, cleaners, dispatch rider and agricultural, forestry, livestock and fishery labourer.
+Elementary occupations are those who perform simple routine tasks and non-systematic tasks which mainly require the use of handheld tools or with the assistance of simple machines, and in some cases considerable physical effort.
+Example of occupations in those category are general workers, cleaners, dispatch rider and agricultural, forestry, livestock and fishery labourer.